bigskysoftware/missing/docs/rfp.md

 Note that there are a total of four classes required to achieve the aligned layout.

-In Untitled CSS, this will be styled like so:
+In missing CSS, this will be styled like so:

 ```html
 <form class="aligned">